visgl/deck.gl/docs/api-reference/geo-layers/geohash-layer.md

 # GeohashLayer

 The GeohashLayer renders filled and/or stroked polygons, with geometry automatically calculated based on a geohash (geospatial index).
-It uses the [`ngeohash`](https://github.com/sunng87/node-geohash) library for geohash bounding box polygon calculations.

 `GeohashLayer` is a [CompositeLayer](/docs/api-reference/core/composite-layer.md).